MrAizakku/HHIM/README.md

 This is a simple ReactJS Front-End for the purpose of communicating with a ExpressJS Back-end.
 Together these two items make up the Household Inventory Management system.
 This application was completed for the purpose of CST-452 at Grand Canyon University and is made by Isaac Tucker.

+## Documentation

+In the folder 'Artifacts' you can locate the project proposal, technical requirements, architecture design, and requirement review documents.
+Additionally the REST documentation of the API endpoints is also included within a zip file.

 ## Available Scripts

 In the project directory, you can run: